pfheatwole/thesis/source/demonstration.rst

 The following sections demonstrate how to estimate the parameters for a size 23 version of the wing.
-The same process is used (but not shown) to create models of the size 25 and 27 wings to :ref:`validate <validation:Hook 3 model>` the modeling choices and implementation.
+The same process is used (but not shown) to create models of the size 25 and 27 wings to :ref:`validate <validation:Niviuk Hook 3 system dynamics>` the modeling choices and implementation.

 The process begins with the primary technical data from the official `technical specifications manual